-However, there are many variations and exceptions to this rule.
+There are many variations and exceptions to this rule.
 For example, was the architect hired in a limited role for just preliminary design?
 In that case, he would probably not be responsible for a missed entry door.
 Also was the door an obvious requirement of the project?
 In cases where the plans omit a normal and necessary item like an entry door, courts may make the building owners pay for the extra work under the principle that they would have had to pay for this anyway.
-That is, the mistake did not make them pay extra for an error or to build something twice.
+That is, the mistake did not make them pay extra to correct the error or to build something twice.

 The contractor is expected to read the plans and execute them “in a workmanlike manner.”
 In a perfect world, where something is ambiguous or inconsistent, the contractor should notify the architect for clarification.
 However, if the contractor makes a reasonable interpretation of what the architect had in mind, but got it wrong, who is responsible?